 Displaying radar imagery from a text file

-Remove All Layers and Data Sources from the previous displays.
+Remove all layers and data sources from the previous displays.
 If you have created more than one tab, close the extra tabs by clicking the “X” in the right corner of the tab.

 To add the data source for the <local path>/Data/Generic/Radar/text/RADAR.ASCII file, in the Data Sources tab of the Data Explorer, open the General -> Flat files chooser.
 In the Flat files chooser: